 Almost-Regular Verbs, with a small irregularity for some persons

-These verbs are conjugated by adding the same suffixes as regular verbs, but they present one of the following irregular patterns:
+The verbs we will call in this lesson “almost-regular” are conjugated by adding the same endings as regular verbs, but they present one of the following irregular patterns:

-- Verbs in whose suffix for the third person singular and plural, a letter “y” replaces the “i”.
-Also, for this verbs, the forms for all persons except “ellos” have accent marks.
-Examples:
+- Verbs in whose ending for the “él” and “ellos” form, a letter “y” replaces the “i”.
+Also, for this verbs, all persons’ forms present accent marks, except “ellos”.

 Note: About accent marks on Regular and Almost-Regular verbs

-All verbs that are regular or almost-regular present accent marks on at least the first and third person singular (“yo” and “él”) forms.
+Regular or almost-regular verbs present accent marks on at least the “yo” and “él” forms.
 Have you noticed that in the tables above? 🙂

 “Ver” presents the normal endings of a regular verb.
-What makes it irregular is just that it has no accent marks:
+What makes it irregular is having no accent marks:

-Although it ends in “-ar”, the verb “Dar” conjugates by adding the regular suffixes for verbs ending in “-er”, “-ir”, (but with no accent marks).
+Although it ends in “-ar”, the verb “Dar” conjugates by adding the endings for regular verbs in “-er” and “-ir”.
+Also, no accent marks:

-The verbs “Ser” and “Ir” have exactly the same conjugation in Preterite Tense:
+The very important verbs “Ser” and “Ir” have exactly the same conjugation in Preterite Tense:

 |Ser / Ir|